 -Sun Tzu, The Art of War

 Sun Tzu knew what he was talking about.
-Though he might have been thinking of the Mongol hordes when he wrote the above quote 2,500 years ago, his strategy will help you beat test anxiety.
+Though he might have been thinking of invading hordes when he wrote the above quote 2,500 years ago, his strategy will also help you beat test anxiety.
 Let’s break it down.

 Know the Enemy